farhaven/mailfilter/readme.md

 This filter is very very simple and was hacked together as a "I need to sit on my couch and relax"-type project.
 The following caveats apply:

-* There is absolutely no normalization done on the text, especially no case folding and no elimination of characters like punctuation or digits
 * Base64 content is not decoded
-* The scoring may encounter floating point underflows if the training set is large
 * There is no garbage collection on the training data
 * There are only three labels: "spam", "unsure" and "ham"